Correcting your Sodium to Potassium ratio is a big part of the answer!

 How are your emotions linked to your Na/K ratio?

-Someone with a low Na/K are fearful often and unable to express their emotions so they are inhibited.
+Someone with a low Na/K is fearful often and unable to express their emotions so they are inhibited.
 They don’t know how to show their loving or kind thoughts, unable to let their feeling out.
-At times the low ratio may not appear until the second or third retest as the chemistry is balancing but the personality factor is there.
+At times the low ratio may not appear until the second or third retest as the chemistry is balancing.
+The personality factor is there along with the hair analysis pattern.

-Having a consult such as myself with over a decade of experience in reading Hair Analysis is very important to show you how navigate your true chemistry.
+Having a consultant such as myself with over a decade of experience in reading Hair Analysis is very important to show you how to navigate your true chemistry.

 To read more about the importance of a balanced Sodium to Potassium level go Na/K .